MicrosoftDocs/fabric-docs/docs/workload-development-kit/environment-setup.md

 # Set up your environment

 ## Prerequisites

 The following steps are required before getting started with workload development.

 ### [Git](https://git-scm.com/downloads)

 A distributed version control system that we use to manage and track changes to our project.

 ### [npm (Node Package Manager)](https://www.npmjs.com/get-npm)

 Default package manager for Node.js used to manage and share the packages that you use in your project.

 ### [Node.js](https://nodejs.org/en/download/)

 An open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside a web browser.
 We'll use this to run our server-side JavaScript code.

 ### [Webpack](https://webpack.js.org/guides/installation/)

 A static module bundler for modern JavaScript applications.
 It helps to bundle JavaScript files for usage in a browser.

 ### [Webpack CLI](https://webpack.js.org/api/cli/)

 The command line interface for Webpack.
 This allows us to use Webpack from the command line.

 ### [DevGateway](https://www.microsoft.com/en-us/download/details.aspx?id=105993)

-**In local mode only** is required to allow the workload backend, which is locally hosted, to communicate with the tenant, the workload operates on the developer's machine.
+**In local mode only** is required to allow the workload backend, which is locally hosted, to communicate with the tenant.
+The workload operates on the developer's machine.
 Workload API calls from Fabric to the workload are channeled through Azure Relay, with the workload's side of the Azure Relay channel managed by the DevGateway command-line utility.
-Workload Control API calls are made directly from the workload to Fabric, not requiring the Azure Relay channel.
+Workload control API calls are made directly from the workload to Fabric, not requiring the Azure Relay channel.
 The DevGateway utility also manages the registration of the workload's local (development) instance with Fabric within a specific capacity context, making the workload accessible in all workspaces assigned to that capacity.

+> [!NOTE]
-Note that terminating the DevGateway utility automatically removes the workload instance registration.
+> Terminating the DevGateway utility automatically removes the workload instance registration.

-### Create
+## Create your environment

+Follow the stages below to create your environment.

 ### Workload environment authentication

-Setting up workload access to Fabric tenant, requires configuration of Microsoft Entra ID for your workload application.
-It's necessary to ensure secure access and operation of your application's data plane API.
+Setting up workload access to Fabric tenant requires configuration of Microsoft Entra ID for your workload application.
+Microsoft Entra ID is necessary to ensure secure access and operation of your application's data plane API.

 Key steps include:

-1. **Adding Scopes for Data Plane API**: These scopes represent groups of operations exposed by your data plane API.
-Four example scopes are provided in the backend sample, covering read and write operations for workload items and lakehouse files.
+1. **Adding scopes for data plane API**: These scopes represent groups of operations exposed by your data plane API.
+Four example scopes are provided in the backend sample, covering read and write operations for workload items and Lakehouse files.

-2. **Preauthorizing the Fabric Client Application**: The Fabric client application needs to be preauthorized for the scopes you've defined.
-This ensures it can perform the necessary operations on your workload items and lakehouse files.
+1. **Preauthorizing the Fabric client application**: The Fabric client application needs to be preauthorized for the scopes you've defined.
+This ensures it can perform the necessary operations on your workload items and Lakehouse files.

-3. **Generating a Secret for Your Application**: This secret is used to secure your application and will be used when configuring the backend sample.
+1. **Generating a secret for your application**: This secret is used to secure your application and will be used when configuring the backend sample.

-4. **Adding Optional Claim 'idtyp'**: This claim is added to the access token and is used for identity purposes.
+1. **Adding optional claim 'idtyp'**: This claim is added to the access token and is used for identity purposes.

-These steps are required when setting up the workload, For a detailed guide on how to perform these steps, please refer to the [authentication setup guide](./authentication-tutorial.md).
+These steps are required when setting up the workload, For a detailed guide on how to perform these steps, see [Authentication setup](./authentication-tutorial.md).

 ### Authentication JavaScript API

-Fabric frontend offers a javascript API for Fabric workloads to acquire a token for their application in Microsoft Entra ID - before working with authentication JS API make sure you go over the [Setup](./Setup.md) documentation.
+Fabric frontend offers a JavaScript API for Fabric workloads to acquire a token for their application in Microsoft Entra ID.
+Before working with the authentication JavaScript API make sure you go over the [authentication JavaScript API](./authentication-javascript-api.md) documentation.

 #### API

 `acquireAccessToken(params: AcquireAccessTokenParams): Promise<AccessToken>;`
 `export interface AcquireAccessTokenParams {`
 `    additionalScopesToConsent?: string[];`